 Our coalition launched at a significant time in our industry’s history.
-The genesis of the organization began in 2011, when many of the i2Coalition founding and charter members joined forces during the successful effort to prevent SOPA and PIPA from becoming United States law.
-After mobilizing to ensure the Internet’s free flow of information and commerce, we realized the on-going need for an industry voice.
+The genesis of the organization actually began in 2011, when many of the i2Coalition founding and charter members joined forces during the successful effort to prevent SOPA and PIPA from becoming United States law.
+After mobilizing to ensure the Internet’s free flow of information and commerce, we realized the on-going need for an industry voice, founding formally in 2012.

 The i2Coalition is now the leading voice for hosting companies, data centers, registrars and registries, software services providers, and related tech firms on both the domestic and international stages.
 We have made great strides on initiatives that affect our industry and the internet as a whole – issues like open access, mass surveillance, cybersecurity, patent reform, customer privacy, the IANA transition and Internet governance.
 These issues and our organization have never been more relevant or important for protecting our industry, and we do so with the strength of our membership.
 According to Gartner, the Internet infrastructure industry will generate $131 billion in annual revenue and is growing at a rate of nearly 20% per year.

 The continued growth of the Internet’s infrastructure is essential to the global economy, and i2Coalition fulfills a vital role of protecting innovation in the Internet’s infrastructure, worldwide.

 We are the people who build and maintain the Internet.

 - We seek to foster growth and the success of the Internet and Internet infrastructure industry across the globe by driving others to harness the Internet’s full potential.
 We promote market-driven standards for policymaking that recognize the unique challenges and opportunities the Internet creates.